russellcardullo/terraform-provider-pingdom/README.md

 **type** - (Required) The check type.
 Allowed values: (http, ping).

 **sendnotificationwhendown** - The number of consecutive failed checks required to trigger an alert.
+Values of 0 are ignored.

 **notifyagainevery** - Notify again after n results.
 A value of 0 means no additional notifications will be sent.

 **notifywhenbackup** - Notify when backup.

 **integrationids** - List of integer integration IDs (defined by webhook URL) that will be triggered by the alerts.
 The ID can be extracted from the integrations page URL on the pingdom website.

+**userids** - List of integer user IDs that will be notified when the check is down.

+**teamids** - List of integer team IDs that will be notified when the check is down.

 #### HTTP specific attibutes ####